noone-silent/phalcon-documentation/docs/cache.md

 $value = $cache->getMultiple(['my-key1', 'my-key2'], 'default');
 ```

+!!! info "NOTE"

+    If the Redis adapter is used, the adapter will use `mget` to retrieve multiple keys.
+This is a more efficient way to retrieve multiple keys from Redis.

 ### `has`

 To check whether a key exists in the cache (or it has not expired) you can call the `has()` method.
 The method will return `true` if the key exists, or `false` otherwise.